cfpb/mapusaurus/README.md

 ## Census Data

-The 'censusdata' loads census data to the census tracts found in the 'geo' application.
+The 'censusdata' app loads census data to the census tracts found in the 'geo' application.
 As such, 'censusdata' relies on 'geo'.

 First, run migrate to create the appropriate tables